Towhid-mun/Towhid-mun.github.io/README.md

 ## Work Experience

+**Full-Stack Developer** |*NeuroAI* (12/2024 - continue)
+- Develop and maintain robust, scalable web and mobile applications and integrate NeuroAI's AI/ML models into user-facing and backend systems.
+- Work on AI/ML model development and integrate NeuroAI's models into user-facing and backend systems alongside cross-functional teams.
+- Partner with team members to deploy and optimize machine learning models for seamless real-time interaction.

 **Staff Engineer** | *Samsung R&D Institute Bangladesh* (09/2010 - 09/2023)
 - Led development of cutting-edge applications for Samsung.
 - Managed teams of 10 to 20 software professionals.